ensnare-org/ensnare-v1/NOTES.md

   case.
 - I just changed something that the system might need to know about.
 - (assuming bidirectional) Something in the system just changed; here it is.

+# 2023-12-05: Followup to prior Serde topic

+The current approach is to design the serialization format in a way that facilitiates reconstitution via `Orchestrates` methods.
+It ends up working because we have access to the destination `DawProject`/`Orchestrator`, which have access to all the one-off needs of various entities, and if we unite all the entity parameter types in a single enum, then we know each concrete type when we want to instantiate them, so we know how to provide the one-offs to them.

+I don't know how to handle very large "one-offs" like all the sequenced patterns that `PianoRoll` and `LivePatternSequencer` care about.
+It is easy on the deserialization side because we can populate the sequencer when we create the sequencer.
+For `PianoRoll`, serialization is also easy because we keep the concrete instance around, and can ask it to produce the `DiskProject` list.
+But for `LivePatternSequencer`, it's not easy because the current design constructs it and then erases its type, so we can't easily talk to it when saving.

+Options:

+1. Add `Entity::as_sequences()` and add the serialization there.
+This adds extra vtable cost, but that's not a big deal when we'll likely have fewer than 1,000 entities in a large project. **Problem**: the `Sequences` trait has an associated type, `MU`.
+Either we bite the bullet and let `MU` infect Entity, or we create a separate trait altogether for serialization of sequencing stuff (which might itself need `MU` all over again).
+2. Extend the current `SequencerInput` channel concept to add a `SequencerEvent`, and then add a request and response for serialized data.
+   **Problem**: At first glance this seems tricky; I'm really trying to do an RPC, and sending on a channel, spinning the `work()` event loop, and hoping for a response feels like a really flaky way to do it, especially at a degenerate time like saving (when we really shouldn't be spinning the event loop).
+3. Move sequencer storage out of `LivePatternSequencer` and let the sequencer subscribe to it.
+But if we're going to do that, is there benefit to `LivePatternSequencer` being an Entity at all?
+4. Give up on `DiskProject` owning the arrangement data, and just make it into `LivePatternSequencer`'s serialization data.
+This fits the best with the current design, but it makes me sad that the actual notes of the arrangement won't be first-class citizens in `DiskProject`. **Problem**: the `Params` concept (derived mini-struct that represents the serializable subset of any Entity) is having some growing pains.
+It's not as smart as Serde, and its only advantage over Serde is a little more control over struct construction (providing more context-sensitive defaults for things like `PianoRoll`, for example).

+This seems to boil down to how smart we want `DawProject` to be.
+Is it just a container of generic things?
+Or is it super-smart?
+If it's dumb, then #4 is the right choice.
+If it's smart, then #3 is better. #1 is in-between (it's smart enough to know to ask for help from a vaguely generic entity), and #2 is a poor implementation of #1.

+I'm drawn toward #3 because it doesn't rule out #4.
+I can make a basic sequencer data structure in `DawProject`, and then either let entities operate on it, or build smarter entities in the future that don't need it at all.
+I'll try that.

+# 2023-12-11: Followup again

+Experiment results from a prototype of Option #3: `SequenceRepository` lives in `DawProject` and contains all the project's sequences.
+It tries to efficiently answer queries about sequences.
+Like `PianoRoll`, multiple things have `RwLock`s on it.

+`ThinSequencer` is `SequenceRepository`'s partner.
+It doesn't maintain any persistent state of its own, but it knows what to do with `SequenceRepository`'s data during playback.

+`ThinSequencer` needs to know when the data in `SequenceRepository` changes.
+I tried a low-tech solution: `SequenceRepository` keeps a counter, and every time its data changes, it increments the counter.
+Others (i.e., `ThinSequencer`) keep their own copies of that counter, and when it no longer equals the main counter, they know something has changed. `PianoRoll` introduces the same requirement -- it owns data whose changes `SequenceRepository` cares about -- but since I wrote that part of the code on a different day, I needed to invent yet another way of handling change detection: the Ensnare app notices that a GUI change operation happened when drawing `PianoRoll`, so it notifies `SequenceRepository` that it should touch its counter, and this causes `ThinSequencer` to do the right thing.
+TODO: if refactoring to simplify makes sense, do it.

+Next - implement `From<&Vec<(...)>)>> for SequenceRepository` and get persistence working.